ForestAdmin/documentation/reference-guide/smart-component.md

 ## Creating a Custom Component

 Custom Component are available in the layout editor mode in Workspaces.

 It will only require you to put a `template URL`.
-That URL is targeting your backend so if your environment is `https://test.me/api` and you specified `/smart-components/radio-buttons/template.hbs` then it will fetch the following file `https://test.me/api/smart-components/radio-buttons/template.hbs`.
+That URL is targeting your backend if it does not start with `https://`, so if your environment api endpoint is `https://test.me/api` and you specified `/smart-components/radio-buttons/template.hbs` then it will fetch the following file `https://test.me/api/smart-components/radio-buttons/template.hbs`.

+Request to your backend are authenticated, so the session token will be send while external url won't.

 The code of a Custom Component is a [Glimmer Component](https://guides.emberjs.com/release/upgrading/current-edition/glimmer-components/) and simply consists of a Template and an optional Javascript code.